 When your little one is able to manipulate objects, utensils, or any kind of tools to complete any task successfully, they are demonstrating their abilities of hand control as well as finger strength.
 Dramatic accomplishments like learning how to crawl, stand, or walk are easy to see during their first years.
 Even so, during these months the tiny muscles in their hands and fingers are also providing them with the base for cognitive, social, and emotional development.

-Your little one gradually learns how to go from grabbing a rattle with his whole fist, to picking up small objects, using a handle to open a drawer and manipulating toys that move.
+Your little one gradually learns how to go from grabbing a rattle with their whole fist, to picking up small objects, using a handle to open a drawer and manipulating toys that move.
 All these simple actions depend on underlining abilities such as finger strength, finger positioning, and finger isolation.
-The friction that is created by grabbing an object and simultaneously increasing the force on his grip to prevent the object from dropping are things required in order for your child to perform everyday tasks successfully.
+The friction that is created by grabbing an object and simultaneously increasing the force on their grip to prevent the object from dropping are things required in order for your child to perform everyday tasks successfully.

 Check out our article about safe toys that your little one can use to develop these abilities: How to find age appropriate toys for your little one.